Deciding Parental Responsibilities

 Are You Worried about a Custody Fight?
 Contact a Chicago Divorce Lawyer Today

 Disputes around custody have not changed simply because Illinois replaced “custody” with “parental responsibilities.”
 If you are worried about who your children will live with, you should seek out legal help right away.
-The Chicago divorce lawyers at M. Scott Gordon & Associates are happy to meet with you.
+The Chicago divorce lawyers at Gordon & Perlut, LLC are happy to meet with you.
 Please contact us for a free consultation.